-I have a degree in Elementary Ed. w/ a Special Ed. endorsement, but I have been working for a Financial Planner for the past 7 years.
-My boss, and the other 3 agents in our office are all LDS.
-They have become like big brothers to me, although I am older than all of them.
+I have a degree in Elementary Ed. w/ a Special Ed. endorsement, but I have been working for a Financial Planner for the past 10 years.
+My boss, and the other agent in our office are both LDS.
+They have become like brothers to me.

 I'm from a family of 5 girls, and grew up on a small family farm.
 With no brothers, guess who learned to milk cows & irrigate, and drive tractor before a car.
 But I would not have changed that experience.